BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 }
 ```

-Let's say we have to populate the user `name` in the payload:
+Let's say we need to include the user `name` in the payload:

 ```json
 {